Information for Carers

 Your views are important to us and we strive to learn from the experience of those who use services, including families and carers.
 We welcome feedback and this can be given through a number of ways including, talking to the staff who are providing care (or the service manager), submit compliments or submit formal concerns or complaints.

-Carer and Patients Consultative Committees
+Carer and Patient Consultative Committees

 They also regularly include representatives from service lines to discuss relevant developments and other areas of work.

-Meetings are open to all service users and carers within their geographical area.
 Find out the date of your next meeting and read the minutes from the last meeting.

 We produce a range of service user experience and satisfaction surveys, which we also encourage families and carers to complete when they are receiving services.